Events

 The Book of the Art of the Trade: A Celebration

-Baker Library and HBS professors Dante Roscini and Sophus Reinert will host a reception to celebrate a new translation of Benedetto Cotrugli’s The Book of the Art of Trade (1458).
+Baker Library and HBS professors Dante Roscini and Sophus Reinert hosted a reception to celebrate a new translation of Benedetto Cotrugli’s The Book of the Art of Trade (1458).
 The new edition of the book, which recounts the life and work of a Mediterranean merchant, contains scholarly essays from Niall Ferguson, Giovanni Favero, Mario Infelise, Tiziano Zanato and Vera Ribaudo.
-The reception will also provide an opportunity to recognize the Italian manuscript collections in Baker Library, including more than 150 ledgers and other manuscript volumes belonging to the Medici family dating from late 14th and early 18th century.
+The reception also provided an opportunity to recognize the Italian manuscript collections in Baker Library, including more than 150 ledgers and other manuscript volumes belonging to the Medici family dating from late 14th and early 18th century.

-The reception will be held in Baker Library Lobby from 5:30pm-8pm and is open to the public.
-We especially encourage graduate students and faculty to attend.
-Please RSVP your attendance to Holly Salter.
+The reception was held in Baker Library Lobby from 5:30pm-8pm and was open to the

 - 23 Oct 2017